 Sumi-e is the term for the black ink used in Japanese brush painting.
 This workshop will apply painterly brush work to woodcut printmaking.
 Creating a painterly woodcut is an excellent way to infuse your working practice with spontaneous energy.
 Castonguay will guide students through the process of painting, carving, and printing a 12″ x 12″ image.

 We begin by applying gestural marks using sumi-e brushes dipped in ink.
 Among other techniques, we will use the “Matisse” method to create gestural marks from a distance.
 The goal of this class is to capture the essence of a brush mark in your print.
 Therefore each brushstroke will be carved in order to prepare the painted image for printing.
 Castonguay will teach proper tool use and maintenance, block preparation and printing.
 Students will also learn paper registration as they print their key block over a color field.
-All skill levels are welcome.
+Intermediate woodblock experience required.